 When to Replace Aluminum Wiring

-In some cases, replacing aluminum wiring with copper may be the best course of action.
-Here are some scenarios where you might consider a full replacement:
+Sometimes, replacing aluminum wiring with copper may be the best option.
+Consider a full replacement if:

 1. Extensive Remodeling